-Reduce engine speed and be sure that the gear shift and throttle control handle is in the NEUTRAL position
+• Reduce engine speed and be sure that the throttle and shift control handle is in the NEUTRAL position

 • Turn Key to the "OFF" position.

 REFER TO THE ENGINE MANUFACTURER'S MANUAL IN YOUR OWNER'S MANUAL PACKET FOR COMPLETE INSTRUCTIONS.